TsangLab/Proxiris/README.md

 Annotators connect to the general system via a publication-subscribe system.
 They may be standalone, or they may have a wrapping service to connect them to a long running process.
 The GATE and Sentiment pipeline works this way.
+You probably want to use something like GNU Screen to run all these services, or an init system like Supervisor.

 Start any wrapping services, for example the Sentiment service: